jubbens/loopback-api-testing/readme.md

 # Loopback API Testing #

-This package is a simplififed replacement for [loopback-testing](https://github.com/strongloop/loopback-testing), which is now deprecated.
+This package is a simplified replacement for [loopback-testing](https://github.com/strongloop/loopback-testing), which is now deprecated.
 It generates [Mocha](https://mochajs.org/) tests for API routes and examines their responses.

 # Example Usage #